Email > Set up custom SMTP sending

 If authentication issues appear, contact Tallyfy support - these are infrastructure-level configurations we manage.

 Sometimes Microsoft blocklists sending IP addresses due to spam complaints or suspicious activity.
-Here’s how to check and resolve:
+Here’s how to check and resolve it:

 Check blocklist status: